Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2022/Day-2/01-exploratory-analysis.md

 ### Introduction

 Before running a differential expression analysis, it is good practice to explore the relationships between samples based on their gene global gene expression profiles.
 This analysis allows perform several quality control checks such as confirming that replicates cluster together, or the dataset is free from batch effects.
-Furthermore, these analysis allow us to build expectations for our DE analysis.
+Furthermore, these analyses allow us to build expectations for our DE analysis.

-To perform these analysis, we generally make use of **unsupervised statistical analysis methods**.
+To perform these analyses, we generally make use of **unsupervised statistical analysis methods**.
 These methods make no prior assumptions about relationships between samples, and aim to reveal clusters and groups that form naturally in our data.

 Such methods are often referred to as **dimension reduction methods** since they generate a simplified representation of the original dataset.
 We will discuss two of these methods that can be used for RNA-seq data:
 - Principal components analysis (PCA)